-As a result of the assessment process, banks which the Authority proposes to identify as D-SIBs will be informed of the Authority's intention, including the reasons for it, and may discuss the proposed designation with the Authority.
-The Authority will then finalise its decision and the banks will be formally advised.
+As a result of the assessment process, banks, which the Authority identifies as D-SIBs, are informed of the Authority's decision, including the reasons, and may discuss the proposed designation with the Authority.
+The Authority then finalises its decision and the banks are formally advised.

 Unlike the framework for G-SIBs there is no requirement to publish a list of those banks assessed as being D-SIBs.
-The Authority will not be publishing such a list until there is a clearer picture of the international approach in this regard, particularly within the UK, Jersey, Guernsey and the EU.
-The publication of a list will however remain under review.
+The Authority may choose to publish such a list and will take into consideration the approach being taken internationally.

-The Authority will however share its decision with other relevant authorities in the Isle of Man (for example any resolution authority that may be established in due course), and other relevant supervisors and resolution authorities (typically home / host).
+The Authority shares its decision internally with the Resolution and Deposit Compensation Team (as Resolution Authority), and other relevant supervisors and resolution authorities (typically home / host).